 Flexibility is powerful (and a little scary)

-Last year someone said to me, “You know, this type of learning is powerful but is there any way we can engage with the learning in smaller increments less than a whole year?
+Someone once told me, “You know, this type of learning is powerful but is there any way we can engage with the learning in smaller increments of less than an entire year?
 It’s like we have to “marry” PLP and we’d like to just “date” you.”
-After chuckling we gave that idea some serious thought and then launched our self-paced e-learning courses and course bundles.
+After chuckling, we gave that idea some serious thought and then launched our self-paced e-learning courses and course bundles.

 Thinking through the design, we wanted something that would provide convenience in relation to study location, time, course duration, and learning pace.
 We also wanted courses that would be less expensive than our instructor led options while making sure that we kept the value and deep learning provided in our other learning experiences.